 Roles and responsibilities of a certified approver include:

 - Review financial transactions involving sponsored funds, and approve/deny all journal entries

 - Approve/deny transactions >$1000 on sponsored projects, such as P-card charges, requisitions, non-PO vouchers, and contracts for professional services

 - Provide information and guidance to principal investigators (PIs) on applicable Board of Regents and administrative policies and procedures related to sponsored project management

 - Provide information and guidance to PIs regarding 2 CFR 200 Uniform Guidance requirements for the use of sponsored project funds

 - Review projects for allowability, allocability, reasonableness, and fund availability

-Becoming a Certified Approver (CA) at the University of Minnesota involves the successful completion of a comprehensive course in the key materials a CA should understand to successfully evaluate and approve/deny financial transactions using sponsored project funds, then passing an exam.
+Becoming a Certified Approver (CA) at the University of Minnesota involves the successful completion of a comprehensive course in the key materials a CA should understand to successfully evaluate and approve/deny financial transactions using sponsored project funds.
+The course includes a final exam to prepare for the CA exam.
+Once the course is complete, prospective CA's must then register and pass the CA exam.
 The final step is receiving an approval from your department or unit supervisor through an approval letter that is also shared with RIACT.